-When your car is totaled in an auto accident, the car’s actual cash value (ACV) should be paid out by either the at-fault party’s liability coverage or your own physical damage coverage (collision or comprehensive, depending on how the car was totaled).
+When your car is totaled in an auto accident, the actual cash value (ACV) of the vehicle should be paid out by either the at-fault party’s liability coverage or your physical damage coverage (collision or comprehensive, depending on how the car was totaled).

 The ACV of your vehicle is the amount it was worth the moment before the incident that totaled it and is determined by the car insurance company you filed your claim with.

-When there is a lien holder on the vehicle, the settlement check for the car’s ACV goes to that financial institution and any money left over after the payout would come to you.
+When there is a lien holder on the vehicle, the settlement check for the car’s ACV goes to that financial institution, and any money left after the payout would come to you.

-As part of the settlement process, the insurance company has the lien holder release the title on the vehicle and the insured signs documents stating that it has no further claim to the vehicle.
+As part of the settlement process, the insurance company has the lien holder release the title on the vehicle, and the insured signs documents stating that it has no further claim to the car.

-When the loan on the vehicle is satisfied by the insurance company payout, the lien on the title is taken off and the insurance company takes possession of the vehicle to dispose of it, usually by selling it for its salvage value.
+When the loan on the vehicle is satisfied by the insurance company payout, the lien on the title is removed, and the insurance company takes possession of the car to dispose of it, usually by selling it for its salvage value.

 Problems arise when you owe more than the ACV of your vehicle, so the settlement from the car insurance company doesn’t pay for the balance of your loan.
-Auto insurance companies only pay the current fair market value for your car, not the amount of your loan.
+Auto insurance companies only pay your car’s current fair market value, not your loan amount.

-A remedy to this situation is gap insurance whose function is to pay the balance of a car loan that remains after the ACV has been paid by an insurer.
+A remedy to this situation is to purchase gap insurance, which pays the balance of a car loan that remains after an insurer has paid the ACV.

-If you are stuck in this situation, you need to talk to your lender about how to pay off the remainder of your loan amount.
-If you fail to continue to make payments, the lender may take a lien out on other assets that you have.
+If you are stuck in this situation, talk to your lender about how to pay off the remainder of your loan amount.
+If you fail to continue to make payments, the lender may take a lien out on your other assets.